stokito/langSelector/README.md

 <langs:selector langs="es, en, en_US, pt_BR, pt, pt_pt" default="es" />
 ```

-The required attribute "langs" tells the plugin which flags to show, if pay attention the values are the ISO 3166-1 alpha-2 code for languages and a countries, also are the same of the suffixes of "message properties" files.
+The required attribute `langs` tells the plugin which flags to show, if pay attention the values are the ISO 3166-1 alpha-2 code for languages and a countries, also are the same of the suffixes of `messages.properties` files.

 Optionally if you want to redirect always to the same url when changing the language (this is helpful to avoid doing a GET with post data) use the url parameter, and this provided url will be used instead of the actual one.